wp-plugins/ticket-tailor/readme.txt

 Ticket Tailor lets you sell tickets and turn your WordPress site in to an online event ticketing and event registration system.
-There are loads of great features to help you sell out your event tickets, and best of all there no per-ticket fees or registration fees.
+There are loads of great features to help you set up event registration forms and  sell out your event tickets.
+And best of all there no per-ticket fees or registration fees.

 The Ticket Tailor WordPress plugin allows you to embed event registration forms directly in to your WordPress website so that your customers can buy tickets